List of Scream (film series) characters: Principal Arthur Himbry

 Arthur Himbry is the principal of Woodsboro High School, attended by Sidney Prescott and her friends.
 He disciplines several students for wearing Ghostface masks, and comforts Sidney after she narrowly escapes the killer.
 While in his office, he is attacked by Ghostface and is stabbed to death.
 His body was said to have been discovered hanging up on the school's goalposts.

-Scream producer Bob Weinstein had Himbry's death added to the movie after he realized that the film had "30 pages of script" without a death occurring.
-By chance, this gave writer Kevin Williamson a reason for the teenagers to leave Stu Macher's party during the film's finale, a plot point Williamson had been struggling to formulate.
-The language used by Himbry and his aggressive actions towards the students were among several reasons why the film's production was forced to leave Santa Rosa High School: the school board found the film's content unacceptable and did not want it filmed there.
+Scream producer Bob Weinstein had Himbry's death added to the film after he realized that the film had "30 pages of script" without a death occurring.
+This gave writer Kevin Williamson a reason for the teenagers to leave Stu Macher's party during the film's finale, a plot point Williamson had been struggling to formulate.
+The language used by Himbry and his aggressive actions towards the students were among several reasons why the film's production was forced to leave Santa Rosa High School; the school board found the film's content unacceptable and did not want it filmed there.

+Winkler was uncredited in the film and was absent from posters and trailers.